nabeelvalley/website/static/content/blog/staging/automate-anything-with-actions.md

 A Workflow can have any number of jobs and steps

 We're going to create a Workflow with a single job with the goal of running our script.
-In order for us to do this, the job will need to do the following:
+For us to do this, the job will need to do the following:

 1. Checkout our code
 2. Configure Node.js and NPM
 3. Install Dependencies
 4. Run our Action

-In order to do Steps 1 and 2 we're going to use actions that are defined by GitHub.
-We're going to go through our Workflow file working from the top down as this is the order in which everything will be run
+To do Steps 1 and 2 we're going to use actions that are defined by GitHub.
+We're going to go through our Workflow file working from the top-down as this is the order in which everything will be run

 Firstly, we'll need to create a new directory in our Repository named `.github` and inside of this another called `workflows`.
 Inside of the `.github/workflows` directory create a file named `main.yml` (this can be any name so long as it's a `yml` file)